Josefinekihlstrom/Plant-Memory/README.md

 Probably because the sound wasn't done playing the first time clicking the card.
 I solved it by putting the flip card sound to a current time of 0 when a card is clicked.
 This made it possible to play the audio quickly after it's first been executed.
+The code that guided me solve this bug was found [here](https://stackoverflow.com/questions/1933969/sound-effects-in-javascript-html5).
 * **Fixed!** The ClearInterval function was not working to stop timer when game is finished.
-I Decided to start from scratch and make a new timer with cleaner code to hopefully get a better understanding of it and make it work.
-The new timer that was made worked and I was able to pause it when the game was finished.
+I Decided to start from scratch and make a new timer with cleaner code to hopefully get a better understanding of my mistake and make it work properly.
+The code that guided me to rebuild my timer was found [here]([WEB CIFAR](https://www.youtube.com/watch?v=_a4XCarxwr8).
 * **Fixed!** When testing the game on my iPhone the memory cards wouldn't turn properly when clicking on them.
 This seemed to look fine when I tried the game out in device toolbar in my Chrome browser.
 The feature of flipping the cards did not seem to be supported by Safari browsers so I solved this problem by adding a webkit attribute in my css code for the backface visibility.
+The code that guided me to solve this bug was found [here](https://stackoverflow.com/questions/42744573/backface-visibility-not-working-in-safari/45145977).

 ### Deployment
 This project was developed in Gitpod and then pushed to GitHub.
 To deploy the project the following steps were made: